FlyBrainLab/FlyBrainLab/README.md

 sh fbl_installer_mac.sh
 ```

+After the script finishes, go to [Launching FlyBrainLab from User-side Only Installation](#launching-flybrainlab-from-user-side-only-installation).

 #### Build from Source Step-by-step
 If you want to use the latest development code instead of the release, you can build FlyBrainLab using the following command line code:
 ```bash